Best red light therapy for knee pain in 2026: compare the top devices

 - Reduced inflammation.
 A review of photobiomodulation studies highlighted that there is a growing amount of evidence that red light may reduce inflammation.
 However, the exact mechanisms aren’t fully understood yet.

 - Reduced pain.
 Research has shown that red light therapy has the potential to reduce joint pain.
-One study conducted in individuals with Rheumatoid Arthritis (RA) has shown that those undergoing the therapy have reported a greater reduction in joint pain compared to the placebo group.
+One study conducted in individuals with rheumatoid arthritis (RA) has shown that those undergoing the therapy have reported a greater reduction in joint pain compared to the placebo group.

 Overall, there are limited clinical trials, and I need many more large-scale clinical trials to evaluate whether these devices are effective for sure.